wdawson/okta.github.io/_source/_posts/2018-06-08-add-authentication-to-any-web-page-in-10-minutes.md

 {% img blog/add-authentication-to-any-web-page-in-10-minutes/okta-org-url.png alt:"Okta Org URL" %}{: .center-image }

 **NOTE**: If you were curious about how I was going to teach you to add authentication to any web page in 10 minutes: *I'm going to cheat*.
 I'm going to show you how to do it using Okta which makes the entire process thoughtless.
 If I wanted to show you how to add authentication into any web page *without* using something like Okta, it would take me about two full days.
-I'd have to explain sessions, [JSON Web Tokens](https://developer.okta.com/blog/2017/08/17/why-jwts-suck-as-session-tokens), [OpenID Connect](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1), database schema design, database management, API patterns (to expose the users), and much more.
+I'd have to explain sessions, [JSON Web Tokens](/blog/2017/08/17/why-jwts-suck-as-session-tokens), [OpenID Connect](/blog/2017/07/25/oidc-primer-part-1), database schema design, database management, API patterns (to expose the users), and much more.

 ## Create an Okta Application

-The next thing you need to do is create an Okta Application.
-Okta allows you to secure as many different websites, mobile apps, and API services as you want, so you'll need to create an Application for each so you know which users can log into which apps.
+The next thing you need to do is create an Okta application.
+Okta allows you to secure as many different websites, mobile apps, and API services as you want, so you'll need to create an application for each so you know which users can log into which apps.
 To do this, click the **Applications** tab at the top of the screen and then create **Add Application**.

 {% img blog/add-authentication-to-any-web-page-in-10-minutes/okta-create-app.gif alt:"Okta Create App" %}{: .center-image }

 Once you've reached the app creation page, you'll want to select the **Single-Page App** box (because I'm going to show you how to quickly add authentication to a single-page web app), then click **Next**.
 To finish creating the app, you'll want to then fill in the following values:

 - **Name**: The name of your app.
 - **Base URIs**: The URLs that your app will run under.
 For instance, the app I'm going to secure in this guide will run on localhost port 8080, so I'll leave the default value of `http://localhost:8080` alone.
 If my website were running as `https://www.coolsite.com`, I'd use that value instead.
-You can have as many Base URI values as you need.
+You can have as many Base URI values as you need (you can have multiple URIs in there for development, staging, production, etc.).
 - **Login Redirect URIs**: The URLs that your app should redirect back to once a user has authenticated.
 For 99% of you, this should be the same value as the Base URI.
+If you do change this from the default value, you will need to go to the **API** -> **Trusted Origins** dropdown and add your new URI as a trusted origin.
+This lets your browser-based app access the Okta API from this location.

 Once you've got all the settings specified, click **Done** to create your new app.